envkey/envkey/public/sdks/languages-and-frameworks/go/envkeygo/README.md

 ## Usage

-To load an EnvKey environment, follow the [integration quickstart](https://docs-v2.envkey.com/docs/integration-quickstart), but stop before integrating with envkey-source (which you won't be doing).
+If you haven't already, follow the the steps in the [integration quickstart](https://docs-v2.envkey.com/docs/integration-quickstart).
 Now load your EnvKey configuration in `main.go`:

 ```go